StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

         CLASSPATH=/home/kafka-connect/starrocks-kafka-connector-1.0.3/* bin/connect-distributed.sh config/connect-distributed.properties
         ```

 2. Configure and create the Kafka connector.
-Note that in Distributed mode, you need to configure and create the Kafka Connector through the REST API.
+Note that in distributed mode, you need to configure and create the Kafka Connector through the REST API.
 For parameters and descrioptions, see [Parameters](#Parameters).

       ```Shell
       curl -i http://127.0.0.1:8083/connectors -H "Content-Type: application/json" -X POST -d '{